Henry Z. Osborne

-Henry Zenas Osborne (October 4, 1848 – February 8, 1923) was an American Republican politician who served in the United States House of Representatives from 1917 to 1923.
+Henry Zenas Osborne (October 4, 1848 – February 8, 1923) was an American newspaperman and Republican politician who served in the United States House of Representatives from 1917 to 1923.

 Biography

 He was born in New Lebanon, New York on October 4, 1848.
 In 1873 he worked for The New York Times.

+Congress

 He was elected to the United States House of Representatives from California and served from March 4, 1917, until his death.

+Death and burial

 Osborne died at age 74 in Los Angeles, California.
 He is interred in Angelus-Rosedale Cemetery.